 Google has more than 3000 employees in its Chelsea headquarters at 111 Eighth Ave who will also benefit directly from the service as some of them stay in the neighborhood.
 However, the service is to the students and Fulton House residents a great asset as they seek for jobs or study or do their businesses.
 The free WiFi will also help the booming Silicon Alley, NYC’s startup scene.

 According to Mayor Bloomberg, “New York is determined to become the world’s leading digital city, and universal access to high-speed Internet is one the core building blocks of that vision.
-Thanks to Google, free WiFi across this part of Chelsea takes us another step closer to that goal.”
+Thanks to Google, free WiFi across this part of Chelsea for those who usually can’t connect to wifi takes us another step closer to that goal.”

 Dan Biederman, President of the Chelsea Improvement Company was also pleased, he said, “We are excited to partner with Google in creating an important digital amenity in New York City and giving thousands of New Yorkers free Internet access.”